cmd05/kinect-fedora-linux/README.md

    - [https://github.com/ph4m/SensorKinect](https://github.com/ph4m/SensorKinect) (This is a fork of [https://github.com/avin2/SensorKinect](https://github.com/avin2/SensorKinect) with necessary patches)

 4. **NITE** (OpenNI compliant Middleware): A higher level library to get hand tracking, and predefined gestures without having to create the algorithms.
    - The OpenNI middleware binaries are not distributed officially anymore.
+We can use web-archive link to OpenNI's website with the binaries, [here](https://web.archive.org/web/20170706023351/http://www.openni.ru/openni-sdk/openni-sdk-history-2/).
-After experimenting with a few sources for the library, ultimately I used a source available on this [Dropbox](https://www.dropbox.com/scl/fo/1slo8cg9mepod1tp7p0o8/AIdmMcb72lRTvUJegxuwrjc?rlkey=b2dmfvchcfkqoaf8t9rvelotr), based on an answer, [here](https://answers.ros.org/question/9737/openni_tracker-initfromxml-failed-cant-create-any-node-of-the-requested-type/) on the ROS forums.
+   - Alternatively we can also use the following [Dropbox Link](https://www.dropbox.com/scl/fo/1slo8cg9mepod1tp7p0o8/AIdmMcb72lRTvUJegxuwrjc?rlkey=b2dmfvchcfkqoaf8t9rvelotr), based on an answer, [here](https://robotics.stackexchange.com/questions/43696/openni-nite-incompatible-in-fuerte-groovy-on-precise/43701#43701) on the ROS forums.

 **Note**: It is necessary that the OpenNI and NITE versions are the same.
 Here we have used version **1.5** for both.